-The Actual Dance – the play I have written and now perform – is itself a love story.
+The Actual Dance – the play and now a book, is a love story.
 It turns out that even though I wrote the story, the act of performing and repeating and engaging the story has taught me more than I could ever hope about what, in my view, love really means.
 Indeed, one of the lines in the play is:

 “I wonder if two 20-year old kids really knew what love meant.”